-In order to develop the Park in a manner consistent with the four strategic objectives of the District provided above, the District will enter into the Ground Lease, whereby it will lease the Park, located between Citizens Dock Road and Neptune Way, a portion of Section 28, Township 16 North, Range 1 West of the Humboldt Base and Maridian, consisting of approximately 161,000 square feet to
+In order to develop the Park in a manner consistent with the four strategic objectives of the District provided above, the District will enter into the Ground Lease, whereby it will lease the Park, located at 159 Starfish Way, Crescent City.

-REC.
 The Ground Lease will have an initial term of twenty five (25) years, and REC will have the option to extend for up to three (3) periods of five (5) years each.

-REC will pay the District a monthly rent of \$33,333.34 per month (\$400,000 annually), subject to an annual increase by the greater of two percent (2%) or the increase in Consumer Price Index, with the increase not less than 2% and not more than 5%.
+REC will pay the District a monthly rent of \$35,000 per month (\$420,000 annually), subject to an annual increase by the greater of two percent (2%) or the increase in Consumer Price Index, with the increase not less than 2% and not more than 5%.

-Pursuant to the Ground Lease, REC will have the right to make any infrastructure upgrades necessary to the Park.
+Pursuant to the Ground Lease, REC will have the right to make any infrastructure upgrades necessary to the Park, contingent on the Board's approval of any required relocation plan for current residents.
 All improvements, changes or alterations to the Park that exceed \$10,000, will be subject to approval by the District.